 The ten largest supermarkets chains in the Netherlands include both Dutch and foreign-owned food retailers.
 The country has seen substantial consolidation over the past decade in the grocery retail sector, which is dominated by a handful of key players…

 #1 ALBERT HEIJN – The first Albert Heijn grocery store opened over 130 years ago in Oostzaan, Netherlands, just north of Amsterdam.
-Today the Albert Heijn supermarket chain consists of more than 825 locations across the country, in one of 3 formats: ‘AH’ – medium-sized locations found in all city centers, ‘AH XL’ – large hypermarkets primarily located in suburban areas and shopping malls and ‘AH to Go’ – small footprint convenience shops found in locations with maximum pedestrian traffic like airports and train stations.
+Today the Albert Heijn supermarket chain consists of more than 850 locations across the country, with 3 formats: ‘AH’ – medium-sized locations found in all city centers, ‘AH XL’ – large hypermarkets primarily located in suburban areas and shopping malls and ‘AH to Go’ – small footprint convenience shops found in locations with maximum pedestrian traffic like airports and train stations.
 Albert Heijn offers home delivery via its online webshop www.AH.nl.
 As of 2017, Albert Heijn had a base of approximately 6.6 million regular customers in the Netherlands.
 Albert Heijn’s parent company, AHold Delhaize, is one of the largest food companies in the world and operates supermarket and grocery chains in many countries, including the United States (under the names Stop & Shop and Giant).

 #7 COOP – The first Coop store was opened over 100 years ago in Zaandam, Netherlands (close to Oostzaan, where the very first Albert Heijn store opened a few years earlier).
-It ranks as the seventh largest supermarket chain in the Netherlands with a customer base of 1.3 million and 260 stores (primarily mid-sized neighborhood grocery shops and convenience food stores).
+It ranks as the seventh largest supermarket chain in the Netherlands with a customer base of 1.3 million and 228 stores (primarily mid-sized neighborhood grocery shops and convenience food stores).
 They recently introduced a third larger hypermarket format called SuperCoop.
 Coop is part of the SuperUnie buying cooperative.

 #10 DEEN – The Deen chain rounds out the top ten largest supermarket retailers in the Netherlands.
 It was founded in the city of Hoorn in 1933.
 As of 2017, Deen had a customer base of approximately .8 million and operated 81 stores located primarily in the provinces of North Holland and Flevoland, with just one store each in the provinces of Utrecht (Zeist) and Overijssel (Zwollle).
 Deen operates an online webshop and is part of the SuperUnie buying cooperative.